jyingzhang/weatherLOFI/README.md

 # weatherLOFI
 https://misdemo.temple.edu/tuk81124/LofiWeatherAPI

-For the API Project in MIS 2402, we created an application using two to three APIs.
+For this API Project in MIS 2402, we created an application using two to three APIs.
 For my application I used the OpenWeatherAPI, Youtube iframe API, and Google Maps API.

 My application pulls a lofi playlist from Youtube, and the lofi playlist is based on the weather of the city the user entered or the clicked location on the map.